rakudo/rakudo/docs/rakudo-nqp-and-pod-notes.md

-# Notes and hints for working with Rakudo NQP
+# Notes and hints for working with Rakudo NQP and Pod

 ## Traps for the Perl 6 programmer